How to Use ColdCalm

 How do I take ColdCalm?

 At the onset of symptoms, dissolve 2 tablets under the tongue every 15 minutes for 1 hour.
 Then, dissolve 2 tablets under the tongue 3 times a day, until symptoms are relieved.

 After the first hour of taking ColdCalm, there is no need to repeat the intensive dosing (taking a dose every 15 minutes) for consecutive days.
-The second day of taking ColdCalm can resume with dissolving 2 tablets under the tongue every two hours until symptoms are relieved.
+The second day of taking ColdCalm can resume with dissolving 2 tablets under the tongue 3 times a day until symptoms are relieved.

-Click here for complete directions for use for ColdCalm children’s medicines.
+Click here for complete directions for use on all ColdCalm products, including children’s medicines.

 How long should I take ColdCalm?

 Stop use and consult a doctor if symptoms persist for more than 2 days or worsen, or if new symptoms occur.

 What is the age limit for taking ColdCalm?